afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 - 110K-ohms resistor (x1), 1% tolerance.
 - 200K-ohms resistor (x1), 1% tolerance.

 In fact, any impedance above 100K-ohms will work as long as `battREAD` is below 3.3 volts at all times.
 Do not use lower impedance or this circuit will drain your battery quicker than the DevKit board itself.

+This alternative will deplete your battery very slowly, even when the system is in a deep sleep state or not powered.
+An [external power latch circuit](../PowerLatch/PowerLatch_en.md) will **not prevent** this.

+## External "fuel gauge"

+An external "fuel gauge" (not to be taken literally) is a specialized chip for accurate state of charge measurement.

+This project will provide support for the popular [MAX17043](https://www.analog.com/media/en/technical-documentation/data-sheets/MAX17043-MAX17044.pdf) soon.

-## Firmware customization
+## Firmware customization (simple voltage divider or battery monitor)

 Only a rough estimation of battery charge can be provided out of the box.
 Battery level will be unreliable until the battery is fully charged for the first time.

-For better battery levels, a battery calibration procedure must be followed, which is extensively documented [here](../../../../src/Firmware/BatteryTools/BatteryCalibration/README.md) along with the required Arduino sketch. **This is not mandatory but highly recommended**.
+For better battery levels, a battery calibration procedure must be followed, which is extensively documented [here](../../../../src/Firmware/BatteryTools/BatteryCalibration/README.md) along with the required Arduino sketch.
+**This is not mandatory but highly recommended**.

 Customization takes place at file [CustomSetup.ino](../../../../src/Firmware/CustomSetup/CustomSetup.ino).
 Ensure the following line of code is in place: